linq2db/linq2db/NuGet/Readme.txt

 - feature: You can set trace callback on DataContext instance using DataContext.OnTraceConnection property (#1131)
 - feature: CreateTempTable API to work with temporary tables.
 Available as IDataContext extension methods

-- improvement: [MS SQL] query parameters for varchar/nvarchar types will use fixed size 8000/4000 to improve query plans caching by server (#989)
+- improvement: [MS SQL] Query parameters for varchar/nvarchar types will use fixed size 8000/4000 to improve query plans caching by server (#989)
-- improvement: [Oracle] corrected date literal generation (#969)
+- improvement: [Oracle] Corrected date literal generation (#969)
 - improvement: [Merge] Support partial projection in source query
 - improvement: [Merge] Merge operation will throw LinqToDBException: "Column <column_name> doesn't exist in source" if projection in source query doesn't select needed field
 - improvement: [Merge][MS SQL] Prefer parameters over literals for binary types in client-side source to avoid generation of huge SQL queries